 Vijay's research has been in the area of computing, systems and network security for more than 30 years.
 An important characteristic of his research is that it has involved a range of areas in Computer Science, Engineering, Information Systems and Business Applications.
 In some sense, the security technology has acted as a thread that has sewn these multi facets of Systems, IT and Engineering together, that is, Security in -- Networks, Operating Systems, Distributed Systems, Wireless and Mobile Systems, Middleware, Distributed Applications, Software Design, Models and Policies, as well as Business Applications in different industry segments such as Telecoms, Finance, Healthcare and Ecommerce as well as their deployment and their management.
-In fact, such unique expertise and experience is vital in the field of cybersecurity as securing the system as a whole is critically important and a system is as secure as its weakest link.
+In fact, such unique expertise and experience is vital in the field of cyber security as securing the system as a whole is critically important and a system is as secure as its weakest link.

-1981-1984 - Secure PRESTEL Viewdata System:
+1981-1984 - Secure PRESTEL Viewdata System

-Vijay developed a secure file and communication system that allowed secure transfer of data using a Apple 2e machine over public switched telephone network, and also enabled storage of data in British Telecom server as "PRESTEL" pages.
+Vijay developed a secure file and communication system that allowed secure transfer of data using an Apple 2e machine over public switched telephone network, and also enabled storage of data in British Telecom server as "PRESTEL" pages.
 PRESTEL is a British Telecom system for storing data as "web" pages in the early 1980s.
 It predates world-wide-web as well as Minitel in France.
 Vijay's work was used by Royal Bank of Scotland to store bank statements of users in secure encrypted form.
 This was the first secure integrated communication and file storage system of its kind in 1982 using DES encryption and Diffie Hellman public key distribution scheme which allowed secure PRESTEL pages accessible over public networks.
 (Part of PhD Thesis sponsored by British Telecom Research Labs, U.K).

-1981-1984 - Factorisation Based Trapdoor Cryptographic Systems:
+1981-1984 - Factorisation Based Trapdoor Cryptographic Systems

 Vijay developed a theoretical foundational basis for factorization based trapdoor systems using ideal theory during 1981-1984.
 The RSA system, still today the most well-known factorization based trapdoor system, had been published in 1978/79.
 RSA's public key scheme works on the ring of integers and is based on the difficulty of factoring large integers.
 The theoretical framework Vijay developed is a basis for the design of a class of factorisation based trapdoor systems, including public key systems over other mathematical structures, such as matrix rings, polynomial rings and algebraic number fields, as well as the ring of integers of RSA.
 He derived constraints for which such systems will work and, from a practical point of view, at the time, suggested the matrix system as a useful one because it could apply to images.
 His comprehensive framework remains today the most complete piece of work in this area of factorization trapdoor.
 (Part of PhD Thesis: Techniques for Securing Computer Communications, Sponsored by British Telecom Research Labs, U.K, 1984)

-Late 1980s and early 1990s - Formal models for evaluation of secure systems:
+Late 1980s and early 1990s - Formal Models for Evaluation of Secure Systems

 In the mid to late 1980s, Vijay worked on the design of formal models (i) for networked secure systems and (ii) for network security protocols.

-Late 1980s and early 1990s- Network Security:
+Late 1980s and early 1990s - Network Security

 Secure LAN-MAN System and IEEE 802.10 Security Architecture.
 Vijay led a team at Hewlett-Packard Labs working on network security, including security of LANs, MANs, SMDS, Frame Relay and Broadband networks.
 This team was the first to develop a complete secure network system design for LAN-MAN based network architectures.
 They implemented an entire demonstration system on a LAN-MAN network between Bristol, UK and Palo Alto, USA.
 This work led to numerous and significant contributions to IEEE 802 Standards development in security.
 The group also later was the first to show the IEEE 802.10 Security Architecture in operation in practice.

-Late 1980s and Early to mid 1990s - Proxy and Propagation of Privileges and Open Software Foundation (OSF) Distributed Computing Environment (DCE):
+Late 1980s and Early to Mid-1990s - Proxy and Propagation of Privileges and Open Software Foundation (OSF) Distributed Computing Environment (DCE)

 Over the same period, Vijay also worked on distributed systems security, starting from secure RPC (Remote Procedure Call) and building to secure DCE.
 DCE is a model and toolset for developing client/server applications, produced by the OSF, a mainstream computer industry consortium, in the early 1990's.
 Vijay led HP Labs' Initiative on Distributed Systems Security and his work contributed to the development of the security architecture of and protocols in DCE.
 In particular, his work on secure proxy and delegation protocols were adopted by Hewlett-Packard as well as the OSF for its DCE offerings.